-Step Three: An internal peer review panel will select the proposal to move forward.
-The final proposal is due no later than the internal deadline of Wednesday, February 25.
-The Obermann Center will secure an institutional letter of support and ensure that the support letter and your proposal reaches the Mellon Foundation by the Foundation's March 1st deadline.
+An internal peer review panel will select the single proposal to move forward from the University of Iowa.
+The Obermann Center will secure an institutional letter of support and ensure that the support letter and the successful internal proposal reaches the Mellon Foundation by the Foundation's May 3rd deadline.

-For more information, please see the Mellon Foundation Sawyer Seminars website.
+For more information, please see the Obermann Center's website.

 For information regarding the successful spring 2018 seminar application titled Imagining Latinidades: Articulations of National Belonging, please link here: https://obermann.uiowa.edu/programs/andrew-w-mellon-sawyer-seminar.